whyboris/Simplest-File-Renamer/README.md

 Works on *Windows*, *Mac*, and *Linux* :tada:

+## Download

+The download links for all platforms are located on the app's [public webpage](https://yboris.dev/renamer/)

 ## License

 This software was built on top of [`angular-electron`](https://github.com/maximegris/angular-electron) by [Maxime GRIS](https://github.com/maximegris).
 It carries an [_MIT_ license](LICENSE).